SEO Tools | मराठी | Eng

 2. Vertical columns are called groups.
 There are 18 groups.
 The chemical properties of the elements in the same group show similarity and spectrum.

-3. Horizontal raws are called periods. there are in all seven periods.
+3. Horizontal raw is called periods. there are in all seven periods.
 The properties of elements change slowly from one end to another end in a period.

 4. In the Modern Periodic Table, electrons are fitted in the same shell while going along a period from left to right.
 At the beginning of the next period, a new electron shell starts feeling up.